kamrul1157024/BookService/readme.md

 - Authenticate User using JWT
 - Any One get the list of the book
-- Authenticated User and Add,Update,Remove Books
+- Authenticated User can Add,Update,Remove Books

 Endpoints :